NasirKhalid24/CLIP-Mesh-SMPLX/README.md

 The main difference is that this uses meshes which are much faster and less memory-intensive, additionally I explore multiple independent optimizable parameters

-IMO there are still huge rooms for improvement and hopefully this repo allows everyone to perform quick experimentation without needing large compute - Enjoy! 🎉
+IMO there is still huge for improvement on this topic and hopefully this repo allows everyone to perform quick experimentation without needing large compute - Enjoy! 🎉

 ## License